petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

-**Disclosure:** There is a paid aspect of the Calkit Cloud, which I manage, to help with the costs of running the system, and to prevent users for pushing up obscene amounts of data.
+**Disclosure:** There is a paid aspect of the Calkit Cloud, which I manage, to help with the costs of running the system, and to prevent users for pushing up unreasonable amounts of data.
 However, the software is open source and there is a free plan that provides more than enough storage to do what we'll do here.